Porto Covo Portugal – Beaches, Hiking & Accommodation in the Alentejo

 The local cuisine of Porto Covo

-Porto Covo, Portugal is known for its rich and varied cuisine.
-Here you will find an abundance of dishes using the freshest local ingredients.
-They are still prepared today using the region's traditional cooking techniques.
+Porto Covo, Portugal, is known for its rich and diverse cuisine.
+Here, you'll find a wealth of dishes that utilize the freshest local ingredients, prepared to this day using the region's traditional cooking techniques.

-A must for every visitor is definitely the fresh fish and seafood.
-From grilled sea bream to delicious seafood stews, the choices are impressive.
-You can taste these dishes in the cozy restaurants and taverns in the village.
+Fresh fish and seafood are a must for every visitor.
+From grilled sea bream to delicious seafood stews – the selection is impressive.
+You can sample these dishes in the cozy restaurants as well as in the taverns in the village.

 But the region's cuisine has even more to offer.
 You should also try the region's meat dishes, including the famous Alentejo pork.
 Don't forget to try the local wine and cheese, the perfect accompaniment to any dish.